emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 > *Aren’t you negatively impacting your teammates’ productivity?!”*
 >

-No. I solve for this three ways:
+No. I solve for this in three ways:

 1. Make sure the relevant people know how to contact you for urgent matters.
 Either via text, call, internal/external company chat, etc. Don’t be off grid, just don’t be constantly breaking focus to check your inbox.
 2. Understand that if something is truly urgent, the person will find a way to get in touch with you.
 If you’re contactable, but they can’t figure out how to reach you, it’s not urgent enough.